Suzzat9/Suzzat9/README.md

 # Hi there! :wave:

 My name is Shobitha Cherian (she/her).
-I'm a Computer Science and Public Policy ([MSCAPP](https://capp.uchicago.edu)) student at the University of Chicago.
+I currently work in software development, building websites and data products using Django, JavaScript and HTML + CSS.
+I'm a Computer Science and Public Policy ([MSCAPP](https://capp.uchicago.edu)) graduate from the University of Chicago.
 I'm originally from Bangalore, India.
 Previously, I studied Economics, Mathematics and Statistics at Christ University, Bangalore.

 ## Places I've worked at in the past